 Featured Video: Strawberry Pancake with Strawberry Sauce

-The fluffiest, softest and easiest pancake recipe and it’s homemade.
-This is a great basic pancake recipe that you can use to create other variations.
+The lightest, softest and easiest pancake recipe, and it’s homemade.
+Forget the pancake mix and make this one instead.
+This is a great basic Gluten FREE pancake recipe that you can use to create other variations.
 Check it out.

 I am easy to please.
 All I want is a soft and light pancake, is that too much to ask?
 Being a morning person, I always look forward to breakfast.
 Not only that, I love sweet breakfast like you wouldn’t believe.
 Some people find it weird to have cake or sweets for breakfast, I don’t.
 I love them like crazy.
 In fact, I think I have an obsession or maybe a sweets addiction already.
 While most people need to coffee kickoff their morning, I need sweets to keep me moving and moving and moving all day.